 Laila Cola Weeks was born in 1986 in Berkeley, California to an American father and a German mother.
 Both parents being artistically inclined, she began drawing at a young age and painted her first oil painting at 11.
 In high school in Albuquerque, New Mexico, her art teacher and ever-after close friend, Justin Bagley, taught her how to build canvases and encouraged her creative process.
 She spent those years painting in acrylic, and won a couple of blue ribbons in an annual city-wide juried youth art exhibition.
 At the University of New Mexico, Weeks was reintroduced to oil paint, and promptly fell in love with the medium.
-She earned her BFA from UNM in 2008.
-In the past decade, Weeks has lived briefly in New York City, as well as for a couple of years in Berlin, Germany, painting and drawing all along the way.
+She earned her Bachelor of Fine Arts from UNM in 2008.
+In the past decade, Weeks has lived briefly in Queens, New York, as well as for a couple of years in Berlin, Germany, painting and drawing all along the way.
 In early 2016, she began showing work regularly at Exhibit 208 in Albuquerque, where she currently resides.
+"There is a beauty here in New Mexico, which is both legendary and subtle.
+It is a beauty which does not present itself immediately, but which instead takes time to be appreciated.
+Perhaps it is an acquired taste, one which I have learned to love."
 Her current series of oil paintings focuses on humanity in the digital age.